ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/SourceControl.md

 - Save Changes: Save these changes locally and test them within our chat panel.

-- Push: You are pleased with your changes, so you decide to push them as a single commit to your github repository.
+- Push: Once you are pleased with your changes you can decide to push them as a single commit to your github repository.
 Click the 'Publish' button.

     - No Conflicts: The push is successful.
 You can reference the github repository to see for your latest commit.